siavashtab/readSMPS-CPP/README.md

 -  this package store the problem information in CPLEX Concert Technology format
 -  the distribution of random variables are discrete (even if it is not discrete it can be turned to a discrete distribution)
--  randomness is on the right handside of the recourse function
+-  randomness is on the right handside of the recourse problem
 -  COR file contains the mean value problem which its optimal value yields a lower bound

 ------------------